waldyjoe/waldyjoe.github.io/_research/mapf.md

         Check out the code <a href="https://github.com/Jiaoyang-Li/CBSH2-RTC">here</a>.
     </li>
     </ul>
+    In terms of solultion quality of suboptimal algorithms, PBS find very close-to-optimal solutions.
+    For instance, for 400 agents, PBS finds solutions 0.17% better than EECBS(1.01) (which finds solutions provably at most 1% worse than optimal) on average.
+    For 800 agents, PBS finds solutions 0.31% better than EECBS(1.02) on average.
+    MAPF-LNS2 finds close-to-optimal solutions.
+    For instance, for 2,500 agents, it finds solutions that are 32% worse than optimal on average.
+    For 3,800 agents, it solves 2 instances with solutions 44% worse than optimal on average.

 </details>

 <!-- My research concentrates on developing AI techniques to bridge the gap between MAPF and real-world applications.
 My main contributions are summarized as follows: